spantaleev/nextcloud-docker-ansible-deploy/docs/configuring-playbook-reverse-proxy.md

 # If you're not using Traefik, you can also disable putting Traefik labels on services
 nextcloud_playbook_traefik_labels_enabled: false

+# Optionally, you can still attach services to some additinal network
+# so that your reverse-proxy (potentially running there) can reach these services
+nextcloud_playbook_reverse_proxyable_services_additional_networks: [network-name-of-the-other-reverse-proxy]

+# Alternatively:
 # Expose the nextcloud-reverse-proxy-companion container's webserver to port 37150 on the loopback network interface only.
 # You can reverse-proxy to it using a locally running webserver.
 nextcloud_reverse_proxy_companion_http_bind_port: '127.0.0.1:37150'